oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

    ![App builder home page](images/app-item-detail.png " ")

-## Task 3: Create Application processes
+## Task 3: Create Application Processes

 In this task, you implement application processes to run PL/SQL code at specific points to update the shopping cart item count dynamically.